unarycomputing/uc-homepage/content/authors/admin/_index.md

 # - Visitors
 ---

-Di Wu is a PhD student with professor Joshua San Miguel in [UW STACS LAB](https://jsm.ece.wisc.edu/).
+Di Wu is currently a PhD student with professor Joshua San Miguel in [UW STACS LAB](https://jsm.ece.wisc.edu/).
 He is working on computer architecture for emerging applications.